Click topic for details

 During the published drop period only:

-- Click on myEFSC, then click Login for Personalized Information and Services and enter your Student ID # and PIN.
+- Click on myEFSC, then click Login for Personalized Information and Services and enter your Student ID # and Password.

 - Click on Titan Web Services, then Student Services & Financial Aid, and then Registration.